barumau/pandunia/english/108_karmaloga.md

 – I have come to the city.

 **pas**
+('pass, go past, go through')
-('pass', 'go past', 'go through') indicates that a situation is over and it is relevant only as an experience.
+indicates that an action is finished and is no longer relevant to the current situation.
+You can think of it somewhat like the past simple in English (I finished, I ate).

 **mi pas don la buku do yemon.**
 – I gave the book to them.
 (Maybe they don't have it anymore or they gave it back.)